 So let's investigate the use case we discussed before.

-At which point do you need an audio prompts?
+At which point do you need audio prompts?
 As you can see in the flow chart below, some of the processes are colored green - in our call flows, green always indicates audio.
 Yet, you will only see those green boxes if no decision process is connected to them.
-Also, some audios might be recycled so you cannot quite tell how many there are by counting the green boxes.
+Also, some audio might be recycled so you cannot quite tell how many there are by counting the green boxes.
 Moreover, some prompts might be used multiple times.

-- Holiday and after hour message (green box)
+- Holiday and after-hour message (green box)

 - Welcome and IVR message (decision point - no green box)

 - Waiting music (many green boxes but they will all link to the same audio file)

 In this version, you can recycle the same prompt for the After hours and Holidays message as well as the waiting music in different places.

 But you could get much more sophisticated if you wanted to and add many more prompts: